hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 The definition file contains the following information:

 * A brief description of the API definition along with the version of the API in this file.
 * The available regions with the base-URL that must be concatenated to every API path.
-For more information about each region, please see [Getting Started with DSCC API](https://developer.hpe.com/blog/getting-started-with-the-hpe-data-services-cloud-console-public-rest-api/) blog post.
+For more information about each region, please see the [Getting Started with DSCC API](https://developer.hpe.com/blog/getting-started-with-the-hpe-data-services-cloud-console-public-rest-api/) blog post.
 * Summary tags for the content of this API definition.

 ![](/img/the-introduction-to-the-api-definition.png "DSCC Open API specification (YAML)")

+In addition, the definition file also contains:

 * All available endpoints of the DSCC resources, along with their HTTP headers, parameters, and the responses for each endpoint.
 * The syntax of the HTTP methods (GET, POST, UPDATE, DELETE) and path (relative path).